'Bachelor In Paradise' Fans React To Leo Dottavio's Antics After He Bickers With Kendall Long And Joe Amabile

-Leo Dottavio definitely made his mark in Season 5 of Bachelor in Paradise this summer and he departed with a bang.
+Leo Dottavio definitely made his mark in Season 5 of Bachelor in Paradise this summer, and he departed with a bang.
 Fans first met Leo as he tried to woo Becca Kufrin on The Bachelorette this past spring, and many were excited to see him get another shot at finding love.
 However, the way he handled his time in Mexico on BIP shocked quite a few viewers.
 What are they saying about his antics across social media?

 Some fans of Bachelor in Paradise had caught wind of some drama involving Leo Dottavio before he popped up on Season 5 this week.
-As the Inquisitr previously shared, Bekah Martinez of Arie Luyendyk Jr.’s Bachelor season shared allegations of sexual misconduct she’d heard about from other women and he threatened to take legal action against her.
+As the Inquisitr previously shared, Bekah Martinez of Arie Luyendyk, Jr.’s Bachelor season shared allegations of sexual misconduct she’d heard about from other women and he threatened to take legal action against her.

 Martinez also said that she’s heard some tidbits about what went down with Dottavio during filming for Bachelor in Paradise.
 She didn’t share specifics, but she suggested that what happened did not reflect positively on Leo’s character.
 Now that viewers have watched his appearance, it’s not hard to see what she meant.